 Another time consuming task is allocating Jobs and schedules.
 However, a quick win is to set up a online or cloud based schedule.
 Many will automatically allocate work to team member.

 Even better is to have an online booking system on your website.
-There is no better feeling than waking up in the morning to a new a booking that has already been made and allocated to a team member.
+There is no better feeling than waking up in the morning to a new a booking.
+Simply, allocate the job to a team member.

 As businesses grow, inevitably they have more fat and often become less efficient.
 Keep a close eye on every expense, from utilities to rent and rates to personnel.

 Is there an opportunity to reduce these costs and continue to trade at the same levels?

 Startup businesses are usually lean and efficient, as they grow they develop fat.
 Established businesses may become less re-active to the market, ensure you retain your startup mentality.